Skip to main content

 CARE has developed an insight-driven research approach that simultaneously addresses the therapeutic needs of patients with COVID-19 now, while also considering the needs of future patients, by initiating research to discover and develop new treatments to protect against SARS-CoV-2, its variants of concern and other coronavirus threats.

-In this context, the CARE consortium aims to foster synergies between research, industry and the clinic to accelerate the development of effective therapies and improve evidence-based patient management.
-We are one project with two areas of focus: rapid emergency response and long-term preparedness for future outbreaks.
+In this context, CARE aims to foster synergies between research, industry and the clinic to accelerate the development of effective therapies and improve evidence-based patient management.
+We are one project with two focus areas: rapid emergency response and long-term preparedness for future outbreaks.
 Our goal is to apply these learnings to the current COVID-19 emergency response through drug repositioning, and current and/or future coronavirus outbreaks by broad-spectrum small-molecule drug discovery and/or virus-neutralizing antibody discovery.
 To achieve this, a collection of repurposed drugs, focused libraries and small molecule libraries will be screened against SARS-CoV-2, other emerging SARS-CoV-2 variants of concern and related coronavirus genera in phenotypic or target-based assays.
 A focused medicinal chemistry campaign will identify small-molecule hits.
 In parallel, virus-neutralizing monoclonal antibodies will be generated and further characterized.
 Lead candidates will be evaluated in preclinical studies and advanced into Phase 1 and Phase 2 clinical trials in humans.
 Finally, immune markers will be identified contributing to the host immune responses to SARS-CoV-2 infections, and the correlation with clinical and virological outcomes will be determined.

-CARE has establish a complete Clinical Trial Platform infrastructure and site network for the design and conduct of clinical trials targeting COVID-19.
+CARE has establish a complete Clinical Trial Platform infrastructure for the design and conduct of clinical trials targeting COVID-19.
 The platform covers different aspects to speed up the setup and conduct of a clinical trial.
 The clinical trial platform also offers services that may be of interest to outside stakeholders looking for a clinical trial network with a specific expertise in COVID-19.